naderjlyr/unit-converter-app-nextjs/README.md

-# cFlox Converter
+# Unit Converter App powered by next.js 14
 ## Introduction

 Hello there!
-I'm thrilled to present the cFlox Converter, a project I undertook as part of the hiring process for the cFlox team.
+I'm thrilled to present a simple unit Converter app, a project.
 This robust web application is designed to make life easier by facilitating a variety of unit and number conversions.
-Whether it's converting decimals to Roman numerals, binary to Roman numerals, kilograms to pounds, or centimeters to inches, cFlox Converter has got it covered.
+Whether it's converting decimals to Roman numerals, binary to Roman numerals, kilograms to pounds, or centimeters to inches, This app has got it covered.

-Crafted with the modern tech stack of Next.js, TypeScript, and Tailwind CSS, and enhanced with powerful libraries like Flowbite-React and Framer Motion, I aimed to create an application that not only performs well but also offers a delightful user experience.
+Crafted with the modern tech stack of React, Next.js 14 App router, TypeScript, and Tailwind CSS, and enhanced with powerful libraries like Flowbite-React and Framer Motion, I aimed to create an application that not only performs well but also offers a delightful user experience.
 The interface is intuitive, and the design is responsive, making conversions a breeze on any device.

 For state management, I opted for Zustand, which provided a seamless way to handle the app's state across various conversions.
 This choice ensures that the user experience is fluid and hassle-free.
 Additionally, the application includes comprehensive testing with Cypress to ensure reliability, uses React Hook Form for efficient form handling, and incorporates client-side validations using Zod to maintain data integrity.

-This project was a fantastic opportunity for me to showcase my skills and contribute to the cFlox team's innovative efforts.
-I've poured a lot of dedication and enthusiasm into building the cFlox Converter, and I sincerely hope you enjoy using it as much as I enjoyed creating it.
-Cheers to making conversions easy and fun!
+This project was a fantastic opportunity for me to showcase my skills a little bit.

 Moreover, I'm excited to share that there's another branch of this repository which evolves the project into a full-stack application, moving beyond a single-page application (SPA) architecture.
 This version leverages Next.js 14's app routing API folder to define endpoints, offering a more traditional web application experience.
 Additionally, the Zustand store has been refactored to better suit the full-stack nature of this branch.
-If you're curious about this version, feel free to visit the branch and explore the extended capabilities of cFlox Converter in a full-stack environment.
+If you're curious about this version, feel free to visit the branch and explore the extended capabilities of Unit Converter app in a full-stack environment.

 ## Getting Started